 For our experiments, we have chosen different allocations of ALUs, varying in delay and number of pipeline stages.
-Fig. 4. list the experimental results for different multi-cycle ALUs, different pipelined ALUs, and different combinations of multi-cycle and pipelined ALUs.
+Figure 5, Figure 6 and Figure 7 list the experimental results for different multi-cycle ALUs, different pipelined ALUs, and different combinations of multi-cycle and pipelined ALUs, respectively.